RyukoRose/threat-intel-portfolio-sierra/reports/Operation-Aurora-Complete-Intel-Report.md

    https://www.symantec.com/connect/blogs/operation-aurora

 4. Perlroth, Nicole. *This Is How They Tell Me the World Ends*.
 Bloomsbury Publishing, 2021.
-   (Discussion of Operation Aurora and early disclosure culture)

 5. McMillan, Robert.
 "Google Hackers Targeted Source Code of More Than 30 Companies" *Wired Magazine.* January 2010.
    https://www.wired.com/2010/01/google-hack-attack/